azarboon/ai-powered-cdk-best-practices/README.md

 <!-- AI Assistant: The TODO section is a note to self.
 Completely ignore it.
 NEVER read it, NEVER change it, and NEVER act upon it.
 NEVER. -->

 <!-- implement these
+refactor so that validateEnvironment(); is called from inside validateAllEnvVars();.
+Then run the app and fix the bugs.

 you changed many things...test whether the app is still functional

 Aspects enforce infra-level settings on CloudFormation components during CDK synthesis, while ESLint enforces build-time rules before synthesis.